itsgt/MatterTune/README.md

 ## Features

-- Pre-trained model support: JMP, EquiformerV2, M3GNet, ORB, and more to be added.
+- Pre-trained model support: JMP, EquiformerV2, MatterSim, ORB, and more to be added.
 - Multiple property predictions: energy, forces, stress, and custom properties.
 - Various supported dataset formats: XYZ, ASE databases, Materials Project, Matbench, and more.
 - Comprehensive training features with automated data splitting and logging.